schwittlick/ofxDarknet/README.md

 First make sure you have [CUDA 8.0 64bit](https://developer.nvidia.com/cuda-downloads) (Driver & Toolkit).
 CUDA requires an NVIDIA graphics card and a reasonably recent Mac OS.

 After that, ofxDarknet should compile fine from the Project Generator.
-In order to properly link the dynamic library, `libdarknetOSX.dylib`, at the moment you need to place a copy of it next to the app itself (we will fix this soon), otherwise you'll get a [linker error](https://github.com/mrzl/ofxDarknet/issues/3).
+In order to properly link the dynamic library, `ofxDarknet/libs/darknet/lib/osx/libdarknetOSX.dylib`, at the moment you need to place a copy of it next to the app itself (we will fix this soon), otherwise you'll get a [linker error](https://github.com/mrzl/ofxDarknet/issues/3).

 ## Training your own models